oroinc/documentation/commerce/user_guide/system/email/email_configuration_settings.rst

 .. contents:: :local:
     :depth: 2

-In **System>Configuration>System Configuration>General Setup>Email Configuration**, you can define options, applied to all the emails generated within the instance.
+In **System > Configuration > System Configuration > General Setup > Email Configuration**, you can define options, applied to all the emails generated within the instance.

-|

 .. image:: ../img/configuration/email_1.png

-|

-|

 .. image:: ../img/configuration/email_2.png

-|

-|

 .. image:: ../img/configuration/email_3.png

-|

-Complete information on email configuration is available in the :ref:`Email Configuration guide <user-guide-email-admin>`.
+Complete information on email configuration is available in the :ref:`Email Configuration topic <user-guide-email-admin>`.

-The following settings are available within Email Configuration tab:
+The following settings are available within the Email Configuration tab:

 Email Settings
 --------------

-Here, you can enable or disable user emails as a feature by ticking or unticking the checkbox.
+Here, you can enable or disable user emails as a feature by selecting or clearing the check box.

 Autocomplete
 ------------